yaniveliash/gitlab-jobs-to-rabbitmq/README.md

 ## How to Run

 First spin up RabbitMQ in docker, amend the values as needed
-> Note that there is no persistant volume, you will need to mount `            - 'HOST_PATH_TO_RABBITMQ_LOCAL/data:/var/lib/rabbitmq/mnesia/'`
+> Note that there is no persistant volume, you will need to mount `-v 'HOST_PATH_TO_RABBITMQ_LOCAL/data:/var/lib/rabbitmq/mnesia/'`

 Next, initialize your new RabbitMQ using `initRabbitMQ.py`